Your shopping cart is empty.

 The terms "Limited Edition" and "Open Edition" are used in both the Print and the Bronze markets.
 In Fine Art, a “Limited Edition” refers to a specified number of reproductions of a specific work of art.

-Prints - In the Print world, “Limited Edition” print are created at a certain size, on a certain premium substrate.
-An “Open Edition” print can be reproduced on many surfaces, and in as many ways and as many times as desired.
-Open edition prints usually cost less due to availability and production methods.
+Fine Art Prints - In the Print world, exclusive “Limited Edition” prints are created at a certain size, on a certain premium substrate, and in only a limited number.
+In contrast, an “Open Edition” print can be reproduced on many surfaces, in many different sizes, and in as many ways and as many times as desired.
+Open edition prints will cost less due to availability and production methods.

-Bronze - In the Bronze Sculpture world, a “Limited Edition” bronze refers to a specified number of sculptures being reproduced from a specific work of sculpture.
+Bronze - In the Bronze Sculpture world, a “Limited Edition” bronze refers to a very exclusive specified number of sculptures being reproduced from a specific work of sculpture.
+(An "Open Edition" bronze would be similar to and Open Edition print, in that there would be an unlimited number of sculptures that could be produced from one work.)

 Limited Edition Prints